-“Baan Pa Toom-Pa Tai” Museum is founded on the purpose to preserve the local wisdom in the Thai traditional textiles and the historical story between the Thai royal family and members of The SUPPORT Foundation.
-The museum is located at “Baan Nong Khae” village in Sakon Nakhon, one of the provinces in Northeastern Thailand.
+“Baan Pa Toom-Pa Tai” Museum is founded on the purpose to preserve the local wisdom in Thai traditional textiles and the historical story between Thai royal family and the members of SUPPORT Foundation.
+The museum is located at “Baan Nong Khae” village in Sakon Nakhon, one of the provinces in northeastern Thailand.

 I have revisited this place to gather information, especially for my research, A series of accessories for “Baan Pa Toom-Pa Tai” Museum, Sakon Nakhon Province, and expected to design a collection of museum souvenir.
 To raise more awareness of this place despite its opening for many years but has yet been recognised.

 Nowadays, this village has been an educational and preservative centre for the traditional practice of dyeing and weaving Thai silk.
 Moreover, the villagers have collaborated with Kasetsart University and the provincial governor, and together they created “Indigo dyed silk”.

 According to Sakon Nakhon province has a national reputation for “Indigo Dye” where it was also titled “World Craft City of Natural Indigo” from World Craft Council in 2017.
 However, most of its products have made of cotton.
 Only “Baan Nong Khae” village can dye Indigo in silk which makes it unique.